cwalk/ObjectOriented-Chat-Service/README.md

 Copy the project using `git clone  https://github.com/cwalk/ObjectOriented-Chat-Service`

+Import the project folder into your Eclipse workspace.
+This project was built to run as a Java Project in Eclipse.

+Once the source is imported, simply run the VerySimpleChatServer as an application.
+Then you can run the LoLChatsClient application for each person wanting to connect to the chat room.

+This program only has 2 default accounts, and are explained in the user manual below.

 ##User Manual

-Welcome to LoLChats!

-What is LoLChats?

 LoLChats is a messaging application that allows users connected to the server to chat in a group.

-This user manual will demonstrate the ins and outs of our chat client.

 How to launch the client:

-The user will have to launch the the VerySimpleChatServer application prior to launching the LoLChats application.
-Once the server client is running, launch the LoLChats application.
+The user will have to launch the the VerySimpleChatServer prior to launching the LoLChatsClient application.
+Once the server is running, launch the LoLChatsClient application.

 Log In window: